 For the Berry Jam:

-Cook frozen fruits with sugar over a medium-high heat until it reaches boiling.
+- Cook frozen fruits with sugar over a medium-high heat until it reaches boiling.
 Turn the heat down and let it simmer for approx. 15 minutes or until it thickens.
 It's better to be thicker than looser, the plan is to lose a lot of water content and have concentrated flavour.

 - Strain the jam through a sieve to get rid of berry seeds and make it smooth and beautiful.
 Cover it with cling film and leave it to cool in the fridge.

-In a small saucepan (I always use heavy-bottomed one to prevent burning) combine flour, sugar, salt and milk.
+- In a small saucepan (I always use heavy-bottomed one to prevent burning) combine flour, sugar, salt and milk.
 Cook over medium-high heat, stirring constantly with a whisk until it thickens.
 This can take about 15 minutes.
 The moment you realize it's thicker, cook for another 3-4 minutes.

 - Once it's done, strain it through a sieve into a plate, put a cling film over it touching the surface to prevent "skin" forming and let it cool to room temperature.
 This is your pudding base.
 You can do this in a fridge, but before using it let it come to room temperature.

 - Using a stand mixer fitted with the paddle attachment, beat the butter for 5 minutes until it's pale and fluffy.
 Then add spoonful by spoonful of previously made pudding.
 Mix until it's all nicely incorporated and with no lumps.
 Add vanilla extract with berry jam and mix until everything is combined.
 Be careful not to add too much jam, otherwise your buttercream might curdle.